gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-This is used to create a new vote and the actions can be upvote or downvote.
+Use this API to create a new vote, where the action could be an upvote or a downvote.
+This is useful when you want to give a vote (say upvote) to a review (ref_type) of a product (entity_type).

 *Success Response:*

-ok
+Success.
+Returns a vote ID.

 Schema: `InsertResponse`